Croats of Bosnia and Herzegovina: Demographics

-Comprising 15.43% of the country's population, Croats have been unequally spread across the area of Bosnia and Herzegovina.
-This has further been reflected and reinforced by the post-1995 political division of the country.
+Bosnian Croats make up 15.43% of the country's population.
 Currently, according to the 2013 census, 91% of them live in the Federation of Bosnia and Herzegovina, while just 5.4% and 3.2% live in Republika Srpska and Brčko District, respectively.
-In Republika Srpska, Croat share in the entity population is just 2% (29,645), while in Brčko it stands at 20.7% (17,252).
+In Republika Srpska, the Croats make up just 2% (29,645) of the entity's population, while in Brčko, their share stands at 20.7% (17,252).
 On the other hand, in the Federation of Bosnia and Herzegovina, Croats form 22.4% of the entity's population.
 Four out of ten Federal cantons have a Croat majority.
-All Croat-majority municipalities are located in this entity as well.
+All Croat-majority municipalities are also located within this entity.

 According to the Croatian Ministry of Interior, 384,631 Croatian citizens had registered residence in Bosnia and Herzegovina in July 2019.

 Municipalities

-However, Croats are further variously spread in the Federation itself.
 Most of the municipalities with a clear Croat majority form two compact regions.
 One is in the southwest of the country, along the border with Croatia, from Kupres and Livno in the northwest along West Herzegovina to Ravno in the southeast (Široki Brijeg, Ljubuški, Livno, Čitluk, Tomislavgrad, Čapljina, Posušje, Grude, Prozor-Rama, Stolac, Neum, Kupres, Ravno).
 Around 40% of the country's and 45% of the Federation's Croats live here.
 The second is Posavina Canton in the north (Orašje, Odžak, Domaljevac-Šamac).
 This canton's share of the Croat population is 6%.
 Other Croat-majority or -plurality municipalities are enclaves in Central Bosnia and around Zenica (Dobretići, Vitez, Busovača, Kiseljak, Usora, Kreševo, Žepče).
-In ethnically mixed Jajce and Novi Travnik in Central Bosnia, Croats form 46% of the population.
+In ethnically mixed Jajce and Novi Travnik in Central Bosnia, Croats comprise 46% of the population.

 In Mostar area, Croats comprise the plurality of the population both in the municipality (48.4%) and the city itself (49%).
 Mostar is the largest city in Herzegovina and the city with the largest Croat population in the country (51,216 in the area and 29,475 in the urban district).
 Croats comprise an overwhelming majority in the western part of both the city and the entire municipality.

-Croats comprise 41% of the population in Uskoplje, a third in Vareš and Pelagićevo, and a quarter in Glamoč and Donji Žabar.
-In Grahovo, Croats make up around 15% of the population.
+Croats comprise 41% of the population in Gornji Vakuf-Uskoplje, a third in Vareš and Pelagićevo, and a quarter in Glamoč and Donji Žabar.
+In Bosansko Grahovo, Croats make up approximately 15% of the population.

-In addition to that, 762 Croats form the plurality (40.4%) in the ethnically diverse small town of Glamoč.
+Additionally, 762 Croats form the plurality (40.4%) in the ethnically diverse small town of Glamoč.

 Cantons

-There are 4 Croat-majority cantons and in total 6 cantons in which Croats form more than 10% of the population.
+There are four Croat-majority cantons and, in total, six cantons in which Croats form more than 10% of the population.